zjuluxi/BLD-Master/readme.md

 The related classes are called `EdgeCC`, `CornerCC`, `WingCC` and `XCenterCC` respectively.
 At present the `XCenterCC` is not implemented and only support scrambled/unscrambled.

+All possible classes are stored in the text files in the `Cache` folder, in the format `firstCycleLength, firstCycleOri, secondCycleLength, secondCycleOri, ...`.
+As an example, the first line in `ee.txt` (even edge), i.e. `11,1,1,1`, means the cycle containing buffer is a 11-cycle with ori sum being 1, and the remain edge is flipped.
+The other cache files are: `oe.txt` (odd edge), `ec.txt` (even corner), `oc.txt` (odd corner), `w.txt` (wing).

 This program can generate scrambles with custom constraints for the conjugacy class, where the constraints are defined in `Cube3Class` and `Cube4Class`.
 A `Cube3Class` contains a `Predicate<EdgeCC>` for edge conjugacy class constraint, a `Predicate<CornerCC>` for corner conjugacy class constraint and a `Predicate<bool>` for parity constraint.
 Many examples are shown in `Program.cs`.